linode/docs/docs/applications/game-servers/team-fortress2-on-debian-and-ubuntu.md

 		script /dev/null

-3. To have the server continuously running, use the screen command in conjuction to the start up command.
+3. To have the server continuously running, use the screen command in conjunction with the start up command.

-	- 	If you're running the server with a `server.cfg` file use:
+	- 	If you're running the server with a `server.cfg`, file use:

 			screen ./srcds_run -game tf +map ctf_2fort.bsp